ccoley/BasicSetJS/README.md

 ```javascript
 new BasicSet([initialData]);
 ```
-`initialData` can be a value, several values, an array of values, or a mix of values and arrays of values.
+The `initialData` argument(s) can be a value, several values, an array of values, or a mix of values and arrays of values.
 If no arguments are provided an empty `BasicSet` will be returned.
 For example, the following would return a `BasicSet` containing the values `{1,'2',2.5,'c','d',5.0}`.
 ```javascript
 var set = new BasicSet(1,'2',[2.5,'c'],'d',5.0); // {1,'2',2.5,'c','d',5.0}
 ```